Body Condition Scoring Beef Cows

 Weaning Time

 Pay particular attention to young cows weaning their first calves, as they are most likely to be thin at this time.
-May need to consider early weaning calves from young cows and giving higher quality grazing.
+For young cows, you may need to consider early weaning calves and giving cows access to higher quality forage.

 45 Days after Weaning

-Gives a good idea how fast cows are ''bouncing back'' after weaning.
+This will give you a good idea how fast cows are "bouncing back" after weaning.
 Thin cows should be gaining back condition if cow type is matched with the feed resources.

 90 Days before Calving